Hilliard Middle-Senior High School

-Hilliard Middle-Senior High School is a public combined middle-senior high school located in Hilliard, Florida.
+Hilliard Middle-Senior High School is a public combined middle-senior high school located in Hilliard, Florida, United States.
 It is part of the Nassau County School District and serves grades 6 through 12.
 For athletics, the school's nickname and mascot is the Hilliard Flashes, named after the Town of Hilliard's previous status as the statistical lightning capital of Florida.